Great Brunch Places in Honolulu

 There are also unique options such as smoked meats and fish, haupia bread French toast and quinoa carrot cake.
 Moreover, they serve popovers, their signature dish since 1917.
 The Sunday brunches here are world-class.
 In addition to its fine cuisine, guests will be serenaded with live music every Sunday morning.

-Resort Dining with Ocean Views: The award-winning Plumeria Beach House restaurant at the Kahala Hotel & Resort serves brunch on a stunning outdoor patio where fresh breezes blow from the ocean.
-Breakfast is served from 6:30 am to 11:30 am on weekdays and from 6:30 am to noon on weekends.
-The menu offers everything from ornate omelet combinations to French toast topped with their signature maple butter, buttermilk pancakes, cereals, waffles and crepes.
-Guests can enjoy papaya and grapefruit sides, acai smoothies, yogurt and a variety of delicious tropical drinks for the adults.
+The Plumeria Beach House is an award-winning restaurant at the Kahala Hotel & Resort.
+It serves brunch on a stunning outdoor patio where fresh breezes blow from the ocean.
+You can get breakfast from 6:30 am to 11:30 am on weekdays and until noon on weekends.
+The menu offers everything from ornate omelets to French toast with maple butter, buttermilk pancakes and crepes.
+Guests can enjoy papaya and grapefruit sides, yogurt and a variety of delicious tropical drinks.
 Kids under 5 years enjoy brunch for free.

 Cafe Kaila serves brunch until the restaurant closes at 3 pm.
 Guests can top pancakes and Belgian waffles with caramelized apples or fresh berries.
 They can also sip Kona coffee while enjoy piping hot frittata, breakfast wraps or breakfast quesadillas.
 The restaurants makes all of its dishes from scratch, including muffins, scones, banana bread and French toast.
 There is no doubt why this amazing restaurant won a Hale Aina Award for best breakfast.